great-expectations/great_expectations/docs/tutorials/create_expectations.rst

     .. tab-container:: tab0
         :title: pandas

-        Pandas DataFrames are data assets in a Pandas datasource.
+        A Pandas datasource generates data assets from Pandas DataFrames or CSV files.
 In this example the pipeline processes NPI data that it reads from CSV files in ``npidata`` directory into Pandas DataFrames.
-This is the data we want to describe and specify with expectations.
-We think of this data asset as "data from the npidata directory that we read into Pandas DataFrames" and give it a name "NPI data".
+This is the data you want to describe and specify with expectations.
+That directory and its files are a data asset, named "NPI data" (based on the directory name).

     .. tab-container:: tab1
         :title: pyspark

-        Spark DataFrames are data assets in a Spark datasource.
+        A Spark datasource generates data assets from Spark DataFrames or CSV files.
 In this example the pipeline processes NPI data that it reads from CSV files in ``npidata`` directory into Pandas DataFrames.
-This is the data we want to describe and specify with expectations.
+This is the data you want to describe and specify with expectations.
 If the example read the data into Spark DataFrames, we would think of this data asset as "data from the npidata directory that we read into Spark DataFrames" and give it a name "NPI data".

     .. tab-container:: tab2
         :title: SQLAlchemy

-        Tables, views and query results can be data assets in a SQLAlchemy datasource.
+        A SQLAlchemy datasource generates data assets from tables, views and query results.

-        * If the pipeline in this example used SQL to process NPI data that resided in ``npidata`` table (or view) in a database (as opposed to using Pandas to process NPI data that resides in CSV files in ``npidata`` folder), that table would be a data asset named ``npidata``.
+        * If the data resided in a table (or view) in a database, it would be accessible as a data asset with the name of that table (or view).
-        * If the NPI data did not reside in one table ``npidata`` and, instead, the example pipeline ran an SQL query that fetched the data (probably from multiple tables), we would consider the result set of that query to be the data asset.
+        * If the data did not reside in one table ``npidata`` and, instead, the example pipeline ran an SQL query that fetched the data (probably from multiple tables), the result set of that query would be accessible as a data asset.
 The name of this data asset would be up to us (e.g., "npidata" or "npidata_query").

-Great Expectations' ``jupyter_ux`` module has a convenience method that lists all data assets and expectation suites in a Data Context:
+Great Expectations' ``jupyter_ux`` module has a convenience method that lists all data assets and expectation suites known to a Data Context:

 .. code-block:: python